julesmbrown/WaterLawNV/pages/about.md

  {% include feature/jumbotron.html objectid="humboldtriver" %}

- {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+ {% include feature/nav-menu.html sections="About the Collection" %}

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPG images or PDF documents

-This repository features Nevada Supreme Court cases and statutes on water law.
+This site provides access to Nevada's historical and current primary sources regarding water law and was created by Supreme Court of Nevada Law Library staff.
+For questions and suggestions relating to this database please email [reference@nvcourts.nv.gov](mailto:reference@nvcourts.nv.gov)

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!